- Analytical Chemistry

 This state-of-the-art reference work gives details on the science and technology in all areas of industrial chemistry.
 Subject areas include: inorganic and organic chemicals, advanced materials, pharmaceuticals, polymers and plastics, metals and alloys, biotechnology and biotechnological products, food chemistry, process engineering and unit operations, analytical methods, environmental protection, and many more.
 It contains over 1 000 major articles, written by some 3 000 authors.
 With more than 16 million words, nearly 15 000 tables, 25 000 figures, and innumerable literature sources and cross-references, it offers a wealth of comprehensive and well-structured information on all facets of industrial chemistry.

-The United States Pharmacopeia (USP) is the official pharmacopeia of the United States, published dually with the National Formulary as the USP-NF.
+The United States Pharmacopeia (USP) is the official pharmacopeia of the United States, published together with the National Formulary as the USP-NF.

-The United States Pharmacopeial Convention (usually also called the USP) is the nonprofit organization that owns the trademark and copyright to the USP-NF and publishes it every year.
-Prescription and over–the–counter medicines and other health care products sold in the United States are required to follow the standards in the USP-NF.
+The United States Pharmacopeial Convention (usually also called the USP) is a nonprofit organization that owns the trademark and copyright to the USP-NF and publishes it every year.
+Prescription, over–the–counter medicines and other health care products sold in the United States are required to follow the standards in the USP-NF.
 USP also sets standards for food ingredients and dietary supplements.

 Comprehensive bibliographic and citation database platform.

-Web of Science is a platform and frontend from information solution provider Thomson Reuters which provides access to bibliographic content and tools to access, analyze, and manage research information.
-It includes several databases which can be searched simultaneously, e.g. Web of Science, BIOSIS, Current Contents, Derwent Innovation, Data Citation Index, FSTA, Inspec, Zoological Record and Journal Citation Report.
+Web of Knowledge is a platform providing access to bibliographic content and tools to access, analyze, and manage research information.
+It includes several databases which can be searched simultaneously, e.g. Web of Science, BIOSIS, Current Contents, Derwent Innovation, Data Citation Index, FSTA, Inspec, Zoological Record and Journal Citation Reports.